philipleindecker/philipleindecker.github.io/_projects/(3) Environmental Sound Recognition.md

 ### Result
 The result was farily good and the trained network could detect the sound of boiling water in various different environments.

-The resulting App AutoCooking will soon be available for downloading.
+The resulting App 212° F will soon be available for downloading.
 <img src="/assets/project-images/logos/auto-cooking-logo.png" alt="Image" width="200"/>
-<center>AutoCooking</center>
+<center> 212° F</center>

 <img src="/assets/project-images/logos/environmental-sound-recognition-logo.png" alt="Image" width="200"/>